15 Top-Rated Beaches in Scotland

 You'll also catch a glimpse of Seacliff House.
 Originally built in 1750, this once-grand mansion now stands as a forlorn ruin, unoccupied since 1907.
 Did anyone mention ghosts?

 Here's a real treat!
 Pocket-sized St. Ninian's Isle is connected to mainland Shetland by a spectacular sand tombolo - the largest in the UK.
 Effectively an enormous sand bank, the tombolo, known locally as an ayre, is above sea level during the summer months and reveals itself as one of the nicest beaches in the area.

 Accessible by foot, this unusual band of sand is a quarter mile long and while not a very practical destination for swimmers, serves as a perfect bridge for beachgoers wishing to explore St. Ninian's Isle.

 The island has an area of about 72 hectares and is crowned by the evocative ruins of a 12th-century chapel.
 St. Ninian's hit the headlines in 1958, when a hoard of stunning medieval artifacts was discovered under the floorboards of the adjoining church: the destination is celebrated for its ecclesiastical wonders!

-There's little in the way of leisure facilities here.
+There's little in the way of leisure facilities at this top Scottish beach.
 St. Ninian's appeal lies in its relative seclusion and historical clout.
 But if you're the outdoorsy type, there's plenty of distraction.
 Ornithologists will be amazed by the wealth of seabirds the island attracts, especially puffins.